homebysix/recipe-robot/DEVNOTES.md

 Script takes the following as input, either as a plist or as arguments:

+- Input path, which can be one of the following
+    - Path to an app
-- Input path to app or existing AutoPkg recipe
+    - Path to an existing AutoPkg recipe
+    - GitHub URL
+    - SourceForge URL
+    - Direct download URL
 - Desired recipe identifier (e.g. com.github.homebysix)
 - Desired recipe types (e.g. download, munki, pkg, etc.)
 - Desired recipe save location